 Okay, I’m going to confess, holidays are not my thing.
-Of course I enjoy getting to take the day off, maybe enjoy some special food or drink, or even to spend the day with family and friends.
+Of course its nice getting to take the day off, maybe enjoy some special food or drink, or even to spend the day with family and friends.
 Who doesn’t like that sort of thing!
 But when you get right down to it, most holidays have become more about the commercial party, than the actual event the holiday is intended to celebrate.
 So when I moved to Mexico and learned about Dia de Los Muertos, or Day of the Dead, I was quite surprised to find that not only was it not a Mexican Halloween, but in fact, a holiday celebration that I could understand and appreciate.

 With the exception of Christmas, Dia de Los Muertos is now about my favorite holiday.
 For those who know me, they might find that very odd because I am not a Christian and therefore, having my favorite holiday be the ultimate Christian celebration might seem a bit weird?
 But the reason I enjoy the Christmas holiday season is that it changes people, and changes the world, even if it is just a few weeks or even one day.
 Christmas has stopped fighting and wars, healed broken families and friendships, and seems to bring out the best in people as they give their money, time and love in a way that is strangely unique to that single brief time each year.
 Throw in all the great parties and why would that not be your favorite holiday!
 I’m not a Christian, but I would love Christmas all year.